QuTech-Delft/cQASM-spec/WIP.md

 `export` is illegal in the outermost scope of a function body.

-`global` implies `static` (that is, `static` may be omitted for `global` variables).

 `primitive` implies `static` (that is, `static` may be omitted for `primitive` variables).

-The `static` keyword is no-op when the variable definition is not inside a function body.

 > Note that `global`/`export` and `static` control different things: the former
-> controls the *visibility* of the variable, while `static` controls whether it
+> controls the *visibility* of the variable, while `static` controls its
-> is allocated globally or on the stack frame of the current function.
-It is
-> always no-op for targets that don't support stack frames or function
+> lifetime; unlike C++, `static` is never abused for visibility (of functions).
+> `static`'s counterpart would be `auto` in C lingo, but no one ever really
+> uses that because it's the default.
+Note that while cQASM 2.0 has no
+> specified RAII mechanics (because nothing would make use of it), there is
+> still a difference between a regular non-stacked variable and a static
+> non-stacked variable: the former may (need to) be initialized at runtime due
+> to a non-static initializer expression, while the latter mandates that the
-> recursion, as in this case everything can be allocated globally.
+> initializer expression can be evaluated at compile-time.

 Either `<type>` or `<init>` must be specified.